-Help us to understand what it means to be sent like Jesus was sent into the world.
+Help us to understand what it means to be sent like Jesus was sent into the world Amen.

-- 1. It is well worth reading the World Council of Churches Mission Statement, "Together Towards Life" (2013) that is cited in different parts of "Living in God's Mission Today".
-You can find it oikoumene.org/en/resources/publications/TogethertowardsLife SAMPLE.pdf - 2.
-If you are interested in the previous reports on theology of mission in The Presbyterian Church in Canada read a proposed document in the 1990 General Assembly A&P, p.
-557-60 and the adopted report in the 1991 General Assembly A&P, p.
-245-47.
-Both documents are available from presbyterian.ca/acts-and-proceedings.
+- 1. It is well worth downloading and reading the World Council of Churches Mission Statement, Together Towards Life (2013) that is cited in different parts of Living in God's Mission Today.
+It is at oikoumene.org/en/resources/publications/TogethertowardsLife\SAMPLE.pdf - 2.
+If you are interested in the previous reports on theology of mission in The Presbyterian Church in Canada you can read a proposed document in the A&P 1990, pages 557-60 (now available in pdf form from the website) and the adopted report in the A&P 1991, pages 245-47.
+For the download go to presbyterian.ca/acts-and-proceedings/.
 It is interesting that the report in 1990 already emphasized our responsibility to care for creation even though climate change was not yet strongly acknowledged.